tjhorneriv/ELK-stack-network/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 The load balancer implemented in this network ensures that none of the servers will be overwhelmed by the amount of traffic they receive, even in the event of a DDoS attack.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The jump box provides tremendous value by creating as a single audit point that we can use to verify that all traffic reaching the virtual servers is from trusted sources preventing malicious software from infecting our system.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating the ELK server allows users on this netowrk to easily monitor the vulnerable VMs for changes to the logs and system traffic.
+Filebeat allows me to easily centralize log data from all the locations that I am interested in monitoring.
+It makes it simple to stay on top of any changes that might be problematic for my network.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?_(Optional)

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.